Thank you for filling in the form.

 This course provides an introduction to industrial HVLS fans.
 It includes the various benefits, including reduced energy consumption, increased comfort and decreased moisture levels.

-Agenda topics:
+Additional topics:

 • Benefits of HVLS fans utilizing existing building plans and designs